parthasarathis26/Online_Dress_Mart/README.md

-# Online Dress Mart
+# **Online Dress Mart**
 ## Overview
-- Online sales and purchase of dresses.
+- Online Dress Mart is an e-commerce platform for the seamless buying and selling of dresses, offering a wide range of collections for men, women, and kids.
 ## Objective
 - To gain more customers
 - Customers easy purchase